nasirsabbir07/javascript-basic-projects/README.md

 # javascript-basic-projects

 Basic Javascript Projects

 Color-Flipper: A random color generator. app.js generates a random color from a hardcoded array. hex.js creates a random hexcode that in return creates the color.

+Counter: A very basic counter that uses clicks to count up or down.